mwenaro/next-navtelema-app/README.md

 **Customer Story:**

 Navisat is a renowned tracking company that prides itself on delivering world-class tracking solutions to its customers.
 With a strong commitment to excellence, we are constantly striving to enhance our services to meet the evolving needs of our clients.
-In this pursuit, we are excited to introduce a new system designed to revolutionize the way we verify service level agreements (SLAs) at various checkpoints along the journey of freight from pickup to delivery.
+In this pursuit, we are excited to introduce a new system designed to revolutionize the way we verify estimated times of arrival (ETAs) at various checkpoints along the journey of freight from pickup to delivery.

 As a leading provider of tracking solutions, we understand the critical importance of ensuring timely and reliable delivery of goods to our customers.
 We also appreciate the challenges faced by freight drivers in meeting these stringent timelines.
-To address these challenges and further improve the customer experience, Navisat is embarking on a mission to implement a robust system that offers unmatched SLA verification.
+To address these challenges and further improve the customer experience, Navisat is embarking on a mission to implement a robust system that offers unmatched ETA verification.

-**stakeholders** for the implementation of the SLA verification system at Navisat:
+**stakeholders** for the implementation of the ETA verification system:

-**Customers:** Our primary stakeholders are the customers who will use the system to track their shipments and monitor SLAs.
+**Customers:** the primary stakeholders are the customers who will use the system to track their shipments and monitor ETAs.
 They have a vested interest in the system's effectiveness and user-friendliness.

 **Navisat Management:** The executive team and management at Navisat have a direct interest in the successful implementation of the system and will be responsible for the overall success and return on investment.